wp-plugins/photonic/readme.txt

 == Changelog ==

+= 1.10 =

+*	Fixed a bug with the SmugMug processor, which was preventing the display of an album popup.

 = 1.09 =

 *	Fixed a bug with the Flickr processor, which was preventing the execution of the shortcode with a group_id parameter